edulinq/quizgen/README.md

 **WARNING**: Remember that in JSON backslashes will need to be escaped.
-So prompts written in JSON will need to escape backslashes (which then in-turn may be used to escape characters in QuizGen markdown).
+So prompts written in JSON will need to escape backslashes (which then in-turn may be used to escape characters in QuizComp markdown).

 For example, in markdown you may have a prompt like:
 ```